CM Syntax - Introduction

 I'm glad to see you're still interested and want to learn more.
-On this post we will uncover one of - to me at least - the most interesting aspects of CM: Syntax Extensions.
+In this post, we will uncover one of - to me at least - the most interesting aspects of CM: Syntax Extensions.

 The key aspect here is to be able to expand the SLE for whatever platform you are working on into something that fits your requirements in a more efficient and/or friendly manner.